demisto/content-docs/docs/tutorials/tut-integration-ui.md

 This is the primary command for our integration and lets us translate strings of text.

 There is also an *else* option.
 This returns an error if someone tries to run a command that was created in the YAML file but does not exist in the Python (PY) file.
-For example, if you added a command ***yoda-interpret*** in the integration settings, but did not add it to this file, and then tried to run that command, you would see **Yoda-interpret is not implemented**.
+For example, if you added a command ***yoda-interpret*** in the integration settings, but did not add it to this file, and then tried to run that command, you would see **yoda-interpret is not implemented**.

 ### Log Errors